 - Click "Download Your Data"

-Yes, there are opt-in options for notifications for AMI hourly customers.
+Yes, there are opt-in notifications for Bill Forecast and Unplanned Use for AMI hourly customers.

 - Click the "Settings" dropdown menu and select "Account Settings"